iasawseen/MultiServerRL/README.md

 You can pass specific host by using key `--host` and port by using `--port`.

 Additionally in `multiple_virtual_envs` example you can pass count of virtal (client) and real (server) environments running by using `--count`.
 Remember that count of virtual and real environments should be the same.
+Also you can pass episodes per explorer count by using `--episodes`.

 ## Structure
 ### One virtual environments example